CiaraC03/DigitalRain/index.md

 	  DigitalRain(int width, int height, const std::vector<std::string>& charset);
    '**

+I decided I wanted my project to be user oriented so that when I started my project the user could choose different options on how the rain looked.
+The user could choose what type of characters to be displayed were, what colour the rain would be etc..

-The next step for me was working with the characters itself and choosing what i could do.
-I did a little research to decided what would be the best library to use to choose my rain.
+So I did a little research to see what would be the best library to use to display my rain.
-After a bit of research I saw that the main library in choosing what chacrters i wanted to set my rain to was, **'std::uniform_int_distribution <int> u(33, 254);'** This generates random datasets from an ascii range.
-This meant i could display my rain with any symbol.
+After a bit of research I saw that the main library in choosing what chacrters i wanted to set my rain to was, **'std::uniform_int_distribution <int> u(x, y);'**

-I did a little more research to see if there was anything else out there I could use as I had an idea where instead of having rain where the output is just an ascii range, maybe I could prompt the user to see what they wanted.
-They could choose between ascii numbers, uppercase letters, numbers or a combination of all.
+X and Y were dependent on what type of charcter I wanted to display whether it be ascii, numbers or uppercase characters.
+This meant i could display my rain with any symbol which was more preferable over a specific symbol.
+I wanted to create a specific function which would generate the random symbols.
+First I craeted an enum which held the different character types